TripleZer000/ALkite/README.md

-# an adventure land kiting function.
+# An Adventure Land Kite Function.
-replace the variable `kiting_origin` with a location
+Replace the variable `kiting_origin` with the center of which you will be attacking in!
+Replace `attackThisType` with the monster type u wish to attack.
+Happy Coding!